 Every so often high winds occur in the region and they can pose a threat mainly to the power supply.
+The Water Treatment will have a backup generator that will run the entire plant by mid-2025.
+The Zone 1 pump station (including the low lift pumps) & the Zone 2 204pump and jockey

-The Zone 1 & 2 pump station in Canoe has the capability of being powered from a large trailer mounted generator to ensure the supply of water.
+Pump have the capability of being powered from a large trailer mounted generator to ensure the supply of water.